variint/variint.github.io/datasceyence/_sources/retina_anatomy.md

 ## Skill

 ### Description
-The retina is the sensory portion of an eye, including the macula and optic disc.
+The retina is the sensory portion of an eye.

 ### Goals